-I’ve been really excited to get back out to where no white man has ventured before to shoot with that Funinon 10-24mm f4 lens.
+I’ve been excited to return to Southern Japan to shoot with that Funinon 10-24mm f4 lens.

-The time of day and weather hasn’t been great but HDR photography fixes all.
+The time of day and weather haven’t been great, but HDR photography fixes everything.
 It blows my mind sometimes the software and technology available to us today.

-Some of the scenes I’ve been shooting have been so bright with insane daylight contrast, I thought for sure there was no way you could create a photo out of it.
-Six exposures later and everything completely changes.
+Some of the scenes I’ve been shooting have been so bright with insane daylight contrast that I thought there was no way you could create a photo out of it.
+Six exposures later, everything completely changes.

 HDR Photography And The X-T1

-I’m going to do full HDR walkthrough very soon with the Fuji X-T1, but until then here’s what’s been working for me.
+I will do a full HDR walkthrough very soon with the Fuji X-T1, but until then, here’s what’s been working for me.

-Since the XT1 can’t bracket to save its life, you’re forced to do some of it by hand.
-Right now I set the three shot bracket to +-1EV.
-Then I use the exposure compensation dial to guide the rest.
+You must do some by hand since the XT1 can’t bracket to save its life.
+Right now, I set the three-shot bracket to +-1EV.
+Then, I use the exposure compensation dial to guide the rest.
 I first set it to -2EV, let it fire the three shots, then set it to +1EV.
-That gives me a range from -3EV to +2EV with six exposures and it’s been working fantastic.
+That gives me a range from -3EV to +2EV with six exposures, and it’s been working fantastic.

 Ishibashi Rei-Dai-Kyo

-The Ishibashi bridge is one of Japan’s National Treasures.
-It’s not really Japan’s most breathtaking bridge, but it is very old.
-Up close the stone covered with ancient grime giving you a sense of its history.
+The Ishibashi Bridge is one of Japan’s National Treasures.
+It’s not Japan’s most breathtaking bridge, but it is very old.
+Up close, the stone is covered with ancient grime, giving you a sense of its history.